alttch/psrt/proto.md

 Server: closes the socket

-The client may keep or close a data socket if opened.

 ## Data socket

 Note: A data socket is forcibly disconnected by the server when the client is